Food Waste Disposer Ethnographies and CLT

-A major electronics company and its food-waste disposer (FWD) brand offered several tiered models (i.e., good, better, best).
-The company had conducted prior concept and communication development research to identify and measure the importance of dimensions consumers use to evaluate FWDs before purchase.
-However, little research had been done to assess how consumers evaluate performance and what differences are noted among units after purchase and during use.
+A major electronics company and its food-waste disposer (FWD) brand offered several tiered models: good, better, best.
+The company had conducted prior concept and communication development research to identify and measure the importance of the different dimensions consumers use to evaluate FWDs before purchase; however, little research had been done to assess how consumers evaluate performance after purchase.

-Therefore, the company wanted to conduct comprehensive research to understand the benefits that consumers use to evaluate FWDs in a real-world environment and how much they discriminate between different levels on these dimensions.
-The findings were used to identify benefits/features to better position the premium model within the portfolio.
+The company partnered with C+R to conduct comprehensive research into the factors that consumers use to evaluate FWDs and the extent to which they’re able to discriminate between different tiers.
+The findings helped the brand better position the premium model within their portfolio.

-The company lacked a holistic understanding of how consumers use FWDs—our client’s brand, as well as similarly-priced competitive brands—including ease of installation, under-sink space required, the type/size of food waste accommodated, throughput (time to complete grind), completeness of grind (residue), output particle size, noise level, etc.
+A major electronics company lacked a holistic understanding of how consumers use FWDs (our client’s brand, as well as similarly-priced competitive brands).
+They wanted to know more about ease of installation, under-sink space required, the type/size of food waste accommodated, throughput (time to complete grind), completeness of grind (residue), output particle size, and noise level.

-Of particular interest was how consumers gauge performance.
-Typically, FWDs lack electronic controls (i.e., sensors, light on kitchen counter area) that communicate how a job is progressing, when it is completed, and how thoroughly it was performed.
-As such, consumers rely heavily on auditory cues, visual inspection, and/or putting an implement or hand into the cavity (not when on!) to understand these elements and gauge success.
+Another area of interest was how consumers gauge performance.
+Typically, FWDs lack electronic controls (i.e., sensors, light on kitchen counter area) that communicate how a job is progressing, when it’s completed, and how thoroughly it was performed.
+As such, consumers rely heavily on auditory cues, visual inspection, and/or putting an implement or hand into the cavity (not when on!) to gauge success.

-Importantly, the company wanted to determine the level to which consumers can discriminate between levels of benefits and identify features that drive satisfaction in the FWD experience.
-The learning was used to better position the premium model within the portfolio.
+Ultimately, the company wanted to a) determine the extent to which consumers can discriminate between levels of benefits; and b) identify features that drive satisfaction in the FWD experience.

-The research revealed that FWD performance was driven by several factors, including:
+C+R’s research revealed that consumers evaluated FWD performance using a number of factors, including:

 - Grind efficiency